 Bill saw the dead bodies of hundreds of POWs lying along the road.
 He also witnessed 30 soldiers executed by the Japanese.
 Bill recalled that the lack of food and water were two of the worse things that the POWs who were still alive dealt with on the march.
 What little water the POWs received often had animal feces floating in it.
 He recalled that at one point he and the other POWs were held in an open field and left to bake in the sun.

 Bill arrived at the camp on April 19.
 He recalled that the lack of food, water, and medicine for the sick were the things that made Camp O’Donnell a death camp.
 The camp was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
-When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
-They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
-Over the next several days, gunshots were heard to the southeast of the camp.
-These POWs had been executed for looting.
+Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
+Blankets, knives, and matches were taken from them.
+If a man was found to have Japanese money on them, they were taken to the guardhouse.
+Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
+He also told them that they were captives and not prisoners of war and would be treated accordingly.
+After the speech, the prisoners were allowed to go to their barracks.
+Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.

 It was during this time that his family received a message from the War Department.